flee598/starter-hugo-academic/content/post/sciComm_stuff/index.md

 ---
 title: Non-academic articles and media coverage
-subtitle: "Various non-academic articles I have written or media coverage of my research.
-"
+subtitle: ""

 # Summary for listings and search engines
-summary: "--"
+summary: "Various non-academic articles I have written or media coverage of my research."

 # Link this post with a project
 projects: []